ferasbg/crypton/src/README.md

 ```

-## ExperimentalConfig
-- It's important to formalize both what experimental configs must be defined and how they map and translate into the graphs that will be plotted and tables that will be defined (when comparing against baseline, etc)
-- It depends on what variables need to be isolated and held constant.
-The main variables in question for the client and server are the strategy, adv_grad_norm, adv_step_size

-## Remaining
+## Remaining Features
-- .sh fit to exp configs
-- metrics fit to exp configs; relevant graph plots stored in dir resolved
+- working: metrics fit to exp configs; relevant graph plots stored in dir resolved
-- fedadagrad, corruptions processing with args resolved
-- add remaining formulations for certify.py, then implemented for use against server-side model evaluation, and checked out for all robustness checks

-## Features
-- corruptions config into client (test corruptions, fit to data, model, DatasetConfig)
-- metrics for exp config
+- working: fedadagrad and fault tolerant fed avg defined through args
-- server-side model robustness certification support
+- working: server-side model robustness certification support with `certify.py` and `server.py`
-- fedadagrad support for strategy
+- working: writing funcs for formal robustness metrics

 ## Bugs
-- Figure out the small re-write and fix for client in order to support rank=3 images for imagecorruptions library for the baselines.
-- The reason why there was an error with reading in dataset was because the partition forces the batch_size to be less than the number of samples.
-- Does it make sense to implement "randomized smoothing" or some common certification algorithm to measure adversarial robustness for the server-side model?
-	- The usage would be to `from certify import *` in `server.py` and apply the perturbation attack, track the state of the variables, and check it against the target certification.
+- gRPC freeze when running server.py and client.py
+- strategy selection with args, model selection (testing conditionals given args)
+- errors with iterative exp config execution body
+- errors with graphing iterative exp config and defining data for plots during server-client process (formalize analysis via plots/data)
+- `adv_model.perturb_on_batch(batch)` takes too long when initializing gRPC server instance

+## Tests
+- Currently most of the code I wrote on 7/4/21 was untested, and in many ways there are potential errors and weaknesses, as usual.
+I want to make sure that I resolve the gRPC freeze error with server and client sampling.
+I have setup arguments, but I do have to make sure that the code I touch/change based on args and the general structure is consistent (and should be consistent) with each experimental config test.
+Now, given that there's many permutations and some complexity, and noise with tests, it's also important to work backwards from what data you want to collect to validate/substantiate your reasoning.

+## Certification
+- Note that the focus of the paper (after pivot) is not on the uniqueness of the certification with a unique system design, but rather applying formalized tests but for a particular component of the federated system eg the server model as mentioned many times before.